dennislee22/deepspeed-train-CML/README.md

 ### <a name="toc_0"></a>1.
 Objective

 - When fine-tuning/training a LLM, insufficient VRAM is a major constraint.
-First, let's understand the actual GPU memory requirements for fine-tuning a model.
+First, let's examine the actual GPU memory requirements for fine-tuning a model.
 - In general, the major components that will be loaded into the VRAM during LLM training process are as follows.

 ```